LordNik10/rubrica/README.md

 * Delete a specific contact pressing the "trash button"

 ## Card.html
-The card.html contain all the information about a specific contact.
-Such as his profile image, his hobbies, his telephon number, his email and his favourite video
+The card.html contains all the information about a specific contact.
+Such as his profile image, hobbies, telephon number, email and favourite video

 ## Grid.html
-The grid.html contain all the contacts display in a grid format
+The grid.html contains all the contacts display in a grid format

 # How to start the project
-First of all you need to follow these step to run the project:
+First of all you need to follow these steps to run the project:
 * install http-server with `npm install -g http-server`
 * install json-server with `npm install -g json-server`
 * run http-server with `http-server .`